ramiror/spanglish/README.md

 Mouth of wolf | Pitch black
 No worth! | It's not fair!
 You're cheating!
 To make the fat look | Intentionally overlook
+Rags at the sun | Expose intimate information
+Make yourself charge | Take the responsibility

 ## English -> Spanish